AmaduKamara/portfolio/README.md

 # Portfolio: setup and mobile version skeleton

-This is an exercise for setting ip a mobile version skeleton of my Portfolio Website
+This is an exercise for setting ip a mobile and desktop designs of my Portfolio Website.

 ## Built With